Edictum

 8 framework adaptersYes--

-The pipeline that takes a tool call and returns allow/deny/warn runs entirely in-process with zero external dependencies.
+The pipeline that takes a tool call and returns allow/block/warn runs entirely in-process with zero external dependencies.
 Anything that requires coordination across processes, networking to external systems, or centralized management is server scope.

 Source Layout